 NPMS Data Acquisition and Dissemination

 1.1.
-The NPMS is run and funded by the Botanical Society of Britain and Ireland (BSBI), the Centre for Ecology and Hydrology (CEH), Plantlife and the Joint Nature Conservation Committee (JNCC).
+The NPMS is run and funded by the Botanical Society of Britain and Ireland (BSBI), the UK Centre for Ecology and Hydrology (UKCEH), Plantlife, the Department of Agriculture, Environment and Rural Affairs (Northern Ireland), and the Joint Nature Conservation Committee (JNCC).

 1.2.
-The NPMS is guided by a steering group that meets twice a year.
+The NPMS is guided by a steering group that meets at least once a year.

 1.3.
-CEH holds the NPMS data on behalf of project partners.
+UKCEH holds the NPMS data on behalf of project partners.
 As specified by the Memorandum of Agreement for the project, the NPMS will disseminate data using an Open Government Licence (OGL).